Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 To earn a referral fee, a website owner will place links to products for sale on Amazon on their own websites.
 When someone clicks these links via the blogger's website, the blogger will earn a commission.

-"clearly state the following on your site or any other location where Amazon may authorize your display or other use of Content: "We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites."
+"clearly and prominently state the following, or any substantially similar statement previously allowed under this Agreement, on your site or any other location where Amazon may authorize your display or other use of Content: "We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites."

 Here's how it looks:

-Here's how Ultimate IT Guys created their simple Amazon Associates affiliate program disclosure:
+Here's how Ultimate IT Guys created its simple Amazon Associates affiliate program disclosure:

 Having affiliate disclosures is also great for relationship-building and earning the trust of your users.
 Even if this kind of disclosure wasn't required, letting people know you may gain some profit from them right up front makes you seem honest, trustworthy and transparent.